valhalla/valhalla-docs/add-routing-to-a-map.md

 3. Download Leaflet Routing Machine from https://github.com/perliedman/leaflet-routing-machine/releases.
 4. Download LRM-Mapzen from http://mapzen.com/resources/lrm-mapzen-0.1.2.zip.
 5. Unzip the files you downloaded and move the subfolders to your main working folder.
 6. For simplicity, rename the subfolders inside your `routing-tutorial` folder to remove the release numbers.
-For example, rename the `leaflet-x.x.x` folder to `leaflet`.
+For example, rename the `lrm-mapzen-0.1.2` folder to `lrm-mapzen`.

     ![Folder structure of tutorial files](images/folder-structure.png)